Gonzagadavid/calendar-json-api/README.md

 ## By month name

-Returns the calendar of the last month as a parameter, of the current year
+Returns the calendar of the month entered as a parameter in the current year

 ```url
 http://localhost:3500/month/<monthName>